 Please contact us for details of fees for the Preliminary Year

-The programme is designed to produce graduates who have developed a well-founded knowledge and understanding of marine engineering and its practical application.
+This programme is aimed at graduate engineers who wish to specialise in key electrical technologies applicable to marine engineering in a multidisciplinary approach.
 On this programme you will gain a sound theoretical grasp of the subject and practical application, both of which are regarded as essential to the process of becoming a professional marine technologist.